second year is all graphic design, all the time

 Web Design 202

 This course continues training in web design and production.
-Students will expand their knowledge of contemporary web development techniques by completing exercises and building both fixed-width and responsive websites, including the continued use of HTML and CSS coding languages.
+Students will expand their knowledge of contemporary web development techniques by completing exercises and building responsive websites, including the continued use of HTML and CSS coding languages.

 Students will expand their knowledge of website design and creation.
 They will also utilize and expand on many of the computer software programs and coding techniques introduced previously.